 ArtHouse serves investors:

-Entrepreneurs, or investors with a particular interest in art, might want a more hands-on involvement, to be partners in the creation of internationally known venues.
+Entrepreneurs, or investors with a particular interest in art, might want a more hands-on involvement, to be active partners in the creation of internationally known venues.

 ArtHouse serves the city: